-16-bit per channel (bpc) rendering was introduced in the After Effects Production Bundle and is now available in After Effects CS3.
+16-bit per channel (bpc) rendering is available in After Effects CS6.
 The 16-bpc rendering process doubles the number of bits available for each channel, which greatly increases the precision of the video rendering.
 That extra precision is quite useful, especially in reducing the appearance of banding in an image with subtle gradients.
-This precision has a cost.
+However, such precision has a cost.
 16-bpc rendering takes twice the time and requires twice as much RAM as 8-bpc rendering.

 16-bit per channel rendering is adequate for most video, and After Effects also features 32-bit rendering for high dynamic range (HDR) footage.
-Floatingpoint numeric values allow the same number of bits to describe a much wider range of values than fixed-point values; 32-bits per channel allow for much greater precision than do 8- or 16-bits per channel.
+Floating-point numeric values allow the same number of bits to describe a much wider range of values than fixed-point values; 32-bits per channel allow for much greater precision than do 8- or 16-bits per channel.
 This flexibility enables you to work with images that have a very wide range of brightness levels, more like the range of levels found in the real world.